If you want to apply to Auburn University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $50.

 What is Auburn University's acceptance rate?

-✅ The acceptance rate for Auburn University is 71%.
+✅ Auburn University's acceptance rate is 44%.

 What is the early decision acceptance rate at Auburn University?